-- AD for 2014 are gathered from the 2016 study "Učinkovitost i održivost sustava za prikupljanje, obnavljanje i oporabu tvari koje oštećuju ozonski sloj i fluoriranih stakleničkih plinova te analiza utjecaja uredbe (EU) 517/2014 o fluoriranim stakleničkim plinovima na gospodarstvo u Republici Hrvatskoj" ("Efficiency and viability of collection and recovery of ODS and F-gases in Croatia"), for each application under 2.F.1 for the refrigerants R-134a, R-143a, R-152a, R-417A, R-407C, R-410A, R-507A, R-404A containing HFCs; - AD for 2013 and 2015-2016 are estimated using technique given in 2006 IPCC Guidelines (Chapter 5: Time Series Consistency, Volume 1: General Guidance and Reporting).
-Surrogate data approach is used; - revision of estimates of HFC emissions from 2.F.1 Refrigeration and air conditioning for 2013-2016 by applying the Tier 2a method (emissions-factor approach) of the 2006 IPCC Guidelines (Chapter 7: Emissions of Fluorinated Substitutes for Ozone Depleting Substances, Volume 3: Industrial Processes and Product Use); - reporting revised estimations of HFC emissions from 2.F.1 Refrigeration and air conditioning in corresponding CRF tables for 2013-2016.
+- AD for 2014 are gathered from the 2016 study "Učinkovitost i održivost sustava za prikupljanje, obnavljanje i oporabu tvari koje oštećuju ozonski sloj i fluoriranih stakleničkih plinova te analiza utjecaja uredbe (EU) 517/2014 o fluoriranim stakleničkim plinovima na gospodarstvo u Republici Hrvatskoj" ("Efficiency and viability of collection and recovery of ODS and F-gases in Croatia"), for each application under 2.F.1 for the refrigerants R-134a, R-143a, R-152a, R-417A, R-407C, R-410A, R-507A, R-404A containing HFCs; - AD for 2013 and 2015-2016 are estimated using the technique given in the 2006 IPCC Guidelines (Chapter 5: Time Series Consistency, Volume 1: General Guidance and Reporting).
+Surrogate data approach is used.

+Estimates of HFC emissions from 2.F.1 for 2013-2016 were made by applying the Tier 2a method (emissions-factor approach) of the 2006 IPCC Guidelines (Chapter 7: Emissions of Fluorinated Substitutes for Ozone Depleting Substances, Volume 3: Industrial Processes and Product Use).